Dcraftbg/SOPL/README.md

 - [ ] Java bytecode
 - [ ] Native simulation

-Ideas that are left for discusion and further expansion:
+Ideas that are left for discussion and further expansion:
 - [ ] ARM assembly
 - [ ] C